The basic functions of the API are available in the Basic Model for non-commercial use.

 }

-To use our API - Goldpartner, you must have the smart-me Goldpartner license model.
-Further information on this license model can be obtained via the sales department.
+To use our API Gold Partner, you must have the smart-me Gold Partner licence model.
+Further information about this licence model can be obtained from the sales department.

 Get all devices